 - Olympus OM-D E-M10 Mark III

 - Fujifilm GFX 50R

 Over the years, many types of cameras have been developed; cameras that feature timeless designs and innovative technology to preserve all those breathtaking instances.

 Today’s camera has brought something more versatile and flexible.
 Waterproof cameras are specially engineered cameras designed to be amphibious.
 No camera would dare to enter the waters before, but today, capturing the fun and priceless moments even while submerged is now finally possible.

 The greatest beauty of having a waterproof camera instead of a digicam is in its amazing ability to capture high definition moments while below water.

-Designed to resist the damaging effect of water entry, the best camera sports a very sturdy housing enabling some camera to reach up to 3 meters in depth.
-It’s also thanks to its solid casing of why this type of camera is resistant to bumps and scratches.
+Designed to resist the damaging effect of water entry, the best camera sports a very sturdy housing enabling some cameras to reach up to 3 meters in depth.
+It’s also thanks to its solid casing why this type of camera is resistant to bumps and scratches.

 Similar to digital cameras and the many other forms of its availability, waterproof cameras to share a wide range of availability.